 King Family specials throughout the 1960’s and 70’s.

-The King Family continued to appear together in concert and on television throughout the 1970’s and The King Sisters continued into the 1980’s.
+The King Family continued to appear together in concert and on television throughout the 1970’s and The King Sisters continued performing into the mid 1980’s.
 They were one the featured entertainers at Ronald Reagan's second Presidential Inauguration Gala in 1985.
 Most recently The Family performed together in 1996 for Utah state's sesquicentennial celebration.
 In 2004, their unique place among the pantheon of entertainers associated with the holidays, including Andy Williams and Judy Garland, was celebrated as part of the BRAVO Television Network’s documentary The Christmas Special Christmas Special.